 You can cancel at any time or make changes to your order.
 Although the company doesn’t give directions in the FAQ, it provides contact information should you have an issue you want to be addressed.
 For help, you can contact StayLabs via email (email@example.com) or text (856 - 517-8604).

-Although it’s not difficult to contact the StayLabs Customer Care Team, there could be more contact methods.
-At the current time, if you have an issue you need to deal with, you can only email the team at firstname.lastname@example.org or text them at (856) 517-8604.
+It’s not difficult to contact the StayLabs Customer Care Team.
+At the current time, if you have an issue you need to deal with, you can email the team at firstname.lastname@example.org or text or call them at (856) 517-8604.